kuj0210/IoT-Pet-Home-System/README.md

 ## **Requirement**
  ### H/W
- - Raspberry Pi 3 module B (used in Pi Server)
+ - Raspberry Pi 3 module-B (used in Pet-home-System)
- - 2 servo-motors(for meal,door) and PiCamera
+ - 2 servo-motors(for feed, door) and PiCamera
  - Server with public IP(used to chat-bot API Server) and HTTPS.
  - Smart-Phone or web for using chat-bot(used in client)